LuoyeAn/XibFree/README.md

             _contentLayout.Animate = true;
             _contentLayout.AnimateDuration = 0.5f;

-# Wiki

-For now, the Wiki is null.
-Welcome everyone to add/update it.

 # Contributing

 We're looking forward to your contributions via [pull requests on GitHub](https://github.com/TingtingAn/XibFree).

 # Contact

-If you have further questions or are running into trouble, feel free to open an issue here, or contact us at [tingtingan@highviewsoftware.com](mailto:tingtingan@highviewsoftware.com).
+If you have further questions or are running into trouble, feel free to open an issue here